MicrosoftDocs/nav-content/dynamics-nav-app/across-about-the-data-exchange-framework.md

 ---
-title: About the Data Exchange Framework | Microsoft Docs
+title: About the Data Exchange Framework
 description: The format of files for exchange of data in bank files, electronic documents, currency exchange rates, and other with ERP systems vary depending on the provider of the data file or stream and on the country/region.
 author: SorenGP